 National Century Financial Enterprises Securities Litigation

-In this ongoing litigation in Ohio and Arizona federal courts, we represent a post-bankruptcy litigation trust and the institutional holders of over $1.5 billion of asset-backed notes.
-The suit has included claims against underwriters, trustees, and auditors.
-Settlements for our clients to date exceed $600 million.
-Bob had primary responsibility for: (i) conducting the bankruptcy investigation of the bankrupt company, its owners, and the professionals retained by it; (iii) asserting claims on behalf of a litigation trust created out of the bankruptcy, (ii) asserting claims against one of the trustees for the asset backed securities issuers.
-Claims against the primary defendant, Credit Suisse, are still pending.
+This litigation took place in Ohio and Arizona federal courts.
+We represented a post-bankruptcy litigation trust and the institutional holders of over $1.5 billion of asset-backed notes.
+The suit included claims against underwriters, trustees, and auditors.
+Settlements for our clients exceed $1 billion.
+Bob had primary responsibility for: (i) conducting the bankruptcy investigation of the bankrupt company, its owners, and the professionals retained by it; (ii) asserting claims on behalf of a litigation trust created out of the bankruptcy, (iii) asserting claims against one of the trustees and the underwriter for the asset backed securities issuers.

 Greenfield Energy, Inc. et al. vl EOG Resources, Inc., et al.